skbaek/tesc/README.md

 You can generate TESC proof files by compiling them from TSTP solution files using the TPTP-TSTP-TESC Processor (T3P) tool.
-T3P can also verify TESC proofs using one of three backend checkers: a formally verified checker written and verified in Agda, a performance-optimized checker written in Rust, or a backup checker written in Prolog.
+T3P can also verify TESC proofs using one of three backend checkers: a formally verified checker written and verified in Agda, a performance-optimized checker written in Rust, and a debugging/backup checker written in Prolog.

 ## Installation & Usage